aecon/athenaeconomides.com/index.md

 <BR CLEAR="left"/>

-### Quantification of the stress-free state of human red blood cells
+### Quantification of the stress-free state and viscoelastic properties of human red blood cells
 <IMG SRC="graphics/rbc-sfs_320x190.jpg" ALIGN="left" HSPACE="10"/>
 Human erythrocytes are the dominant constituents of blood comprising around 50% of blood volume.
 It is well known that their dynamics are governed by the visco-elastic properties of their membrane.